-Conditions or complaints either coexisting with the principal diagnosis or arising during the episode of care.
+A condition or complaint either coexisting with the principal diagnosis or arising during the episode of admitted patient care, episode of residential care or attendance at a health care establishment.
 Additional diagnoses are recorded in accordance with ICD-10-AM Australian Coding Standards.

 The length of stay for an overnight patient is calculated by subtracting the date the patient is admitted from the date of separation and deducting any days the patient was ‘on leave’.
 Average length of stay refers to the average number of patient days for admitted patient episodes.
 Patients admitted and separated on the same day are allocated a length of stay of 1 day.

 A predefined level of achievement.
-In PCOC, the outcomes of groups of palliative care patients (e.g. witihin a service / state / nationally) are aggregated and compared to this level.
-The PCOC benchmarks are aspirational and based on what high performing services are able to achieve.
+In PCOC, the outcomes of groups of palliative care patients (e.g. within a service/state /nationally) are aggregated and compared to this level.
+The PCOC benchmarks are aspirational and reflect good practice (top 20% percentile).
+The PCOC benchmarks are the same regardless of sector (public/private), location or role.

 The BEACH program, which began in April 1998, is a continuous national cross-sectional study of general practitioner (GP) activity in Australia.

-The number of days between the start and end of an episode does not take into account leave days.
+The number of days between the start and end of an episode.
+This does not include leave days.
 Within the community setting, elapsed days do not reflect the number of times the palliative care team visited the patient.

 An employed health professional is defined in this report as one who:

-The number of 38-hour-week workloads worked by professionals.
-The FTE is calculated by multiplying the number of employed professionals in a specific category by the average total hours worked by employed people in that category, and dividing by 38.
-The standard of a 38-hour working week was used across professions in the Health Worforce Data Tool (HWDT) to denote 1 FTE.
+The number of standard-hour workloads worked by employed health professionals.
+The FTE is calculated by multiplying the number of employed professionals in a specific category by the average total hours worked by employed people in that category, and dividing by the number of hours in a standard working week.
+The standard working week is assumed to be 38 hours, equivalent to 1 FTE, for all practitioners with the exception of medical practitioners where it is assumed to be 40 hours.

 The principal source of funds for an admitted patient episode (hospitalisation).